 The Society's policy is to try to spend the income it receives each year in pursuit of its charitable objectives.
 This cannot be achieved with precision given the planning involved in new initiatives and uncertainties in income generation, which depends to a very large extent on revenues from the Economic History Review.
 The Society has inherited accumulated funds from past activities, which are retained as reserves.
 The Society's reserves policy seeks to maximise prudent expenditure in support of its objectives while ensuring that there are sufficient funds to guard against adverse circumstances.
 In 2015, a review of the Society's finances was undertaken with the aim of achieving a balanced cash budget, with adequate cash reserves, while maintaining investments close to the current level.
 Our investment advisors (Brown Shipley) are instructed to invest to maximise the total return on funds within the constraints of a medium to low-risk investment portfolio.
-The value of the investment portfolio at 30th June 2022 was £1.46M, which the trustees consider an adequate safeguard against uncertainties, which continue to escalate as the Open Access agenda develops.
+The value of the investment portfolio at 30th June 2023 was £1.5M, which the trustees consider an adequate safeguard against uncertainties, which have been escalating over the past year as the Open Access agenda develops.